HughesSeanKyle/project-three-top-library/features.md

 3. Further features to be defined later
 4. Incorporate with firebase storage mechanisms => (CRUD) For this make use of the cloud functions and follow micro services architecture pattern
+5. Use project 2 (Niftyswap) dashboard as inspiration for this dash.